Helen Cammock: Life and work

 Cammock was born in 1970 in Staffordshire, England.
 She grew up in London and Somerset.
 Her Jamaican father was a ceramicist and art teacher.
-Cammock's film 'Character Building' deals with the acts of racism that she, her sister, and mother faced for being a mixed-race family.
+Cammock's film Character Building deals with the acts of racism that she, her sister, and mother faced for being a mixed-race family.

 Cammock worked for 10 years as a social worker.
-At the age of 35, Cammock began her studies in Photography at the Royal College of Arts, followed by study at the University of Brighton.
+At the age of 35, she began her studies in Photography at the Royal College of Arts, followed by study at the University of Brighton.

 Following the award of the Max Mara Art Prize in 2018, Cammock travelled across Italy to Florence, Rome, Palermo, Bologna, Venice and Reggio Emilia.
 She filmed a performance on Beatrice Cenci's spinet in Bologna.
-Her work, Che si può fare, was made during this time in Italy, which is an exploration into women's lament, an important theme in much of Cammock's work.
+During this time in Italy, Cammock made her work Che si può fare, which is an exploration into women's lament, an important theme in much of her work.

 "I am drawn to the poetry and music of lament; but also a personal, generational and historical lineage of sadness, longing and loss as a black woman.
 I know this lament does not belong only to my experience – it is something that is often ignored or undermined as part of world histories; and of course it is present most visibly in conflict, displacement and refugee stories."